SmartThingsCommunity/st-schema-serverless-example/README.md

 ST Schema Serverless Example
 ============================

-This reference application includes an ST Schema C2C connector, an OAuth2 server for authenticating from the SmartThings mobile app, and web UI for creating, deleting and controlling devices.
+This reference application includes an ST Schema Cloud-to-Cloud (C2C) connector, an OAuth2 server for authenticating from the SmartThings mobile app, and a web UI for creating, deleting and controlling devices.

 The app uses the [st-schema SDK](https://www.npmjs.com/package/st-schema), the [express](https://www.npmjs.com/package/express) web server, [EJS](https://ejs.co/), and the [Knockout](https://knockoutjs.com/documentation/introduction.html) UI library.
 It's configured to be deployed to Amazon Web Services using the [Serverless](https://www.serverless.com/) framework.